Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 Why this one works

 Runs are inspectable.
 Every workflow run logs every step’s input and output.
 If something breaks at 3am, you can open the run, see exactly which step failed, see the exact payload, and tell Carly to fix it.
-She’ll edit the workflow and re-test.

 When you actually need an LLM in the middle

-Determinism is the default, but a lot of useful automations have one step that genuinely needs intelligence — classifying a ticket, deciding whether an email needs a human, extracting structured data from a freeform message, summarizing a long thread.
-Those are the jobs an if statement can’t do.
+Some automations have one step that genuinely needs intelligence — classifying a ticket, deciding whether an email needs a human, extracting structured data from a freeform message.
+So you can drop an llm.call step anywhere in a workflow.
+Carly handles the model call, parses the response, and feeds it to the next step.

 Some places this lights up: